rsrohan98/Kubernetes/04-Env-Variable-Pod & Args/README.md

 * kubectl exec -it mypod env ( this gives you all env variables for the POD)

-if we have to change command in a container that runs in a pod, use [args:] option in Yaml file.
+* if we have to change command in a container that runs in a pod, use [args:] option in Yaml file.
-Refer argspod.yml for reference

-in Docker image file we have below 2 commnads,
+* In Docker image file we have below 2 commnads,

--- ENTRYPOINT["sleep"] --> this is command that is fired when container starts -- CMD["5"] --> this when used with ENTRYPOINT can act as argument to command mentioned in ENTRYPOINT.
+   ** ENTRYPOINT["sleep"] --> this is command that is fired when container starts ** CMD["5"] --> this when used with ENTRYPOINT can act as argument to command mentioned in ENTRYPOINT.
                   CMD is the command that run in container as process which keeps container alive.

-So in POD definition filw, if we have replace above 2 for iamge used to run conatiner , use below,
+So in POD definition file, if we have replace above 2 for iamge used to run conatiner , use below,

     -- command --> used to overwrite ENTRTYPOINT of image -- args    --> used to overwrite CMD of image